 The very first thing you have to do is to develop your daily household routines.
-There are three main ones: morning routine, evening routine, and daily cleaning routine.
+There are four main ones: morning routine, evening routine, weekly cleaning routine, and deep cleaning routine.
 I have been doing morning and evening routines for a long time now.
 And I will tell you that how you start and end your day really makes a huge difference.
 So you are just starting out, this would be the first thing that you will implement.

 Morning and evening routines are simply things that you do each morning and evening.
 They are things that you do each day to get your day started and then to get your house back to order at the end of the day.
 Check out the videos on my YouTube channel to see what I include in those routines.